plzombie/comp_lib/threads_h/README.md

 threads.h from C11.

+Restrictions:
-Restrictions: mutexes only recursive and timed.
+ * mutexes only recursive and timed,
+ * no conditional variables.